Mastocytosis is a rare condition caused by an excess number of mast cells gathering in the body's tissues.

-The most common symptom of cutaneous mastocytosis is abnormal growths (lesions) on the skin, such as blisters and spots which can form a rash on the body.
+The most common symptom of cutaneous mastocytosis is abnormal growths (lesions) on the skin, such as bumps and spots, which can form on the body and can sometimes blister.

-In systemic mastocytosis, mast cells gather in body tissues, such as the skin, organs and bones and can affect any part of the body.
+In systemic mastocytosis, mast cells gather in body tissues, such as the skin, organs and bones.
 The condition mainly affects adults.

-- allergic reactions, such as itching and flushing
+- skin reactions – such as itching and flushing

-- changes in mood, headaches and episodes of severe fatigue (tiredness)
+- mood changes, headaches and episodes of fatigue (tiredness)

-There are three subtypes of systemic mastocytosis, described below.
+There are three subtypes of systemic mastocytosis.
+They are:

-- indolent mastocytosis (accounting for 90% of cases) – symptoms are usually mild to moderate and vary from person to person; indolent mastocytosis accounts for around 90% of adult systemic mastocytosis cases
+- indolent mastocytosis – symptoms are usually mild to moderate and vary from person to person; indolent mastocytosis accounts for around 90% of adult systemic mastocytosis cases

-- aggressive mastocytosis – mast cells invade organs such as the spleen, liver and digestive system, so symptoms are more wide ranging and severe (but skin lesions are less common)
+- aggressive mastocytosis – where mast cells multiply in organs, such as the spleen, liver and digestive system; the symptoms are more wide-ranging and severe, although skin lesions are less common

-- systematic mastocytosis with associated haematological (blood) disease – the person also develops a condition affecting blood cells, such as chronic leukaemia
+- systematic mastocytosis with associated blood (haematological) disease – where a condition that affects the blood cells, such as chronic leukaemia, also develops

 Severe allergic reaction